readium/webpub-manifest/extensions/audiobook.md

 ## Examples

-A full example based on [the Librivox editions of Flatland](https://librivox.org/flatland-a-romance-of-many-dimensions-by-edwin-abbott-abbott/) is available at: [https://readium.org/webpub-manifest/examples/Flatland/manifest.json](https://readium.org/webpub-manifest/examples/Flatland/manifest.json)
+A full example based on [the LibriVox edition of Flatland](https://librivox.org/flatland-a-romance-of-many-dimensions-by-edwin-abbott-abbott/) is available at: [https://readium.org/webpub-manifest/examples/Flatland/manifest.json](https://readium.org/webpub-manifest/examples/Flatland/manifest.json)

 Over 10,000+ audiobooks are also available in this format through [the Internet Archive OPDS Catalog](https://bookserver.archive.org/).

+## Demo

+[A demo of the Flatland example is also available](https://player.cantookaudio.com/aHR0cHM6Ly9yZWFkaXVtLm9yZy93ZWJwdWItbWFuaWZlc3QvZXhhbXBsZXMvRmxhdGxhbmQvbWFuaWZlc3QuanNvbg==) through a Web App developed by [De Marque](https://www.demarque.com/).